 How is Varicocele Diagnosed?

-Varicocele is typically detected during a physical examination.
-The doctor examines the swelling and enlarged veins in the testicles while the patient is standing.
-The severity of the varicocele and irregularities in blood flow are also evaluated using imaging techniques such as Doppler ultrasound.
+Varicocele is usually detected during a physical examination.
+While the patient is standing, the doctor checks for swelling in the testicles and enlarged veins.
+The severity of the varicocele and irregularities in blood flow are also examined with imaging techniques like Doppler ultrasound.

 Methods used for suspected varicocele include: